yahoo/elide-doc/pages/guide/v5/04-analytics.md

 The semantics of security is described [here](#security).

 HJSON has limited support for security definitions.
-Currently, only role based access controls (user checks) can be defined in HJSON.
+Currently, only role based access controls ([user checks][user-checks]) can be defined in HJSON.
 For more elaborate rules, the Elide security checks must be written in code.

 A list of available user roles can be dinfed in HJSON in the security.hjson file: